ibagomel/Visual-Flow/README.md

 Visual Flow is an ETL tool designed for effective data manipulation via convenient and user-friendly interface.
 The tool has the following capabilities:

 - Can integrate data from heterogeneous sources:
+  - AWS S3
   - DB2
+  - Cassandra
+  - Elastic Search
   - IBM COS
-  - AWS S3
-  - Elastic Search
-  - PostgreSQL
+  - Mongo
   - MySQL/Maria
   - MSSQL
   - Oracle
+  - PostgreSQL
+  - Redis
 - Leverage direct connectivity to enterprise applications as sources and targets
 - Perform data processing and transformation
 - Run custom code